ZINCTRON/Demon-Overlord/README.md

 `export <var_name>=<token_value>`

-The demon overlord automatically installs other requirements when run incase you do not have the required permissons, use
+Before you run it, please make sure you get the necessary dependencies

 `pip --user install -r requirements.txt`

 After that you will need a local postgreSQL database and set the envvars accordingly.

 you can find more info in the [postgres documentation](https://www.postgresql.org/docs/9.3/tutorial-start.html).

 ## Running The Bot